gkjohnson/depth-peeling-demo/README.md

 - Composite into a common buffer on every layer render
 - Perform a depth prepass per layer to avoid discarding expensive fragments
 - Limit render viewport to avoid copying and blending of of unused pixels
+- Add an epsilon to reduce z fighting on depth comparisons on certain hardware